Exocet have recently announced the launch of 4 new windfoils for the season 2019.

-I’d advise to choose a dedicated foil board because it makes foiling easier.
+DLG: I’d advise choosing a dedicated foil board because it makes foiling easier.
 The Noé and Freeride 97 do not need very wide boards because you are not seeking performance with these foils, but fun.

 The Sword and Freerace can be used with wider boards if you are looking for speed and stability.